Navilongo/COVID-correlations-in-Los-Angeles-Analysis/README.md

-# UCSD Project 1 - COVID in Los Angeles
+# UCSD Data Visualization Project 1 - COVID in Los Angeles

 The following project of data analysis was compiled between:
 Spencer Broberg